A Human Performance Improvement Approach to Sales Effectiveness

 - Establishing a Business Case: Establishing a business case for performance improvement by linking specific strategic drivers to skill requirements

-- Understanding the Challenge: Making effective decisions about what skills to focus on, selecting delivery methods, determining how to integrate into the organisation and how to align all key stakeholders to support this approach to performance improvement
+- Understanding the Challenge: Making effective decisions about what skills to focus on, selecting delivery methods, and determining how to integrate into the organization and how to align all key stakeholders to support this approach to performance improvement

 Creating Integrated Solutions: Creating the performance improvement elements necessary to address the challenge and accomplish the strategy